jinaga/jinaga.net/Documentation/LINQ Provider.md

 source => selector
 ```

+When it calls the source, it suggests a label based on the selector parameter.
+And when it calls the selector, it forwards the suggested label given by the caller.

 ### SelectMany(source, selector)

 SelectMany concatenates the matches of the source with the matches of the selector.